Water efficiency

 Schools

-Schools use a lot of water but there are simple ways to use it efficiently.
+Schools use a lot of water but there are simple ways to use water efficiently.

 At your school, you can save water by: